Last Updated on 4 months by traveldrafts

 Other Useful Info About Travel In Portugal

 #47 Do you need a Power adaptor in Portugal?
 In Portugal, the power socket and plug are type F, similar to the rest of continental Western Europe.
-The standard voltage is 230v, and the frequency 50Hz.
+The standard voltage is 230V, and the frequency is 50Hz.

 If you need to buy a power adaptor, we suggest one of these.